 What makes aluminum wiring so dangerous?

-Aluminum wire connections can cause an increased resistance to the flow of electrical current that can result in overheating, sometimes at hazardous levels, when the current is flowing through the circuit.
+Aluminum wire connections can cause increased resistance to the flow of electrical current that can result in overheating, sometimes at hazardous levels, when the current is flowing through the circuit.
 The more resistance there is, the hotter the wire becomes.
-This can cause the receptacle cover plate mounting screws to reach dangerous high temperatures, emit sparks from the receptacle and/or char materials around the connection.
+This can cause the receptacle cover plate mounting screws to reach dangerously high temperatures, emit sparks from the receptacle and/or char materials around the connection.

 There are not really any noticeable warning signs that your aluminum wire is causing potential hazards until, unfortunately, it’s too late and an accident occurs.
 Your connections and splices can fail and overheat without any prior indication of problems.
 If you notice face plates on your receptacles and light switches are feeling hot, lights are flickering, the smell of burning plastic or faulty circuits – you could have an electrical issue.

 If you do see signs of a problem, do not attempt to fix it yourself.
 This is extremely dangerous and a professional electrical contractor should be contacted.

 How to know if you have aluminum wiring?